vponnap/myfirstdemo/README.md

 # myfirstdemo

 ## Prerequisites
-* maven, npm and java, mysql.
+* Gradle, npm and java, mysql.

 ## Getting started
 First, create a spring boot project with https://start.spring.io.
 Add the `Web` dependency.
 Set the groupId and